sippeproject/vagoth/vagoth/registry/README.rst

 A node stores the representation of a system, whether physical or virtual.

-A node has a type, a system id, a name, a definition, a state, metadata, relationships in the form of one parent but many children, and a set of unique keys.
+A node has a type, a system id, a name, a definition, a state, metadata, tags, relationships in the form of one parent but many children, and a set of unique keys.